Welcome to today's edition of the Rush 24-7 podcast.

 Audio soundbite number 15 last night on the Fox News Channel.

-And Brett Bear says, You look at the Democrats and their reaction to Donald Trump, it appears that some of them are getting a little scared about the prospect of facing Trump.
+It appears that some of them are getting a little scared about the prospect of facing Trump.

 If you look at the turnout rates so far in the Republican primaries, it's exponentially higher.

-He's demonstrated the ability to bring out people who aren't regular voters, regular Republicans, and he could alter the map.
+He's demonstrated the ability to bring out people who aren't regular voters, aren't regular Republicans, and he could alter the map.

-I thought he was a joke as a nominee for the Republican party, and a lot of people thought as well, and we were all wrong.
+I think Democrats who thought six months ago that he was a joke, I thought he was a joke as a nominee for the Republican Party, and a lot of people thought as well, and we were all wrong.

 So he has a capacity to appeal.

-Democrats are beginning to think that there's not a slam dunk.
+Democrats are beginning to think that there's not a slam dunk, and this guy, he doesn't play by the rules.

-And under a new set of rules, she could lose to him.
+He makes them up, and under a new set of rules, she could lose to him.

 That is true.